 Virtual Program FAQ

-The Founder Institute remains committed to providing founders with the highest quality pre-seed accelerator program in the world, while also keeping everyone safe by recognizing regional health advisories.
+The Founder Institute is committed to providing the highest quality pre-seed accelerator program in the world, while also ensuring the health of our participates.

-Founders in these programs are joining interactive feedback sessions with mentors over Zoom, collaborating with their cohort via Slack, leveraging our newly released Virtual Office Hours Tools to speak privately with mentors, using our existing backend course tools to build their business, and getting access to new benefits like weekly "AMA" events with Silicon Valley leaders.
+Founders in these programs are joining interactive feedback sessions with mentors over Zoom, collaborating with their cohort via Slack, leveraging our newly released Virtual Office Hours Tools to speak privately with mentors, using our existing backend course tools to build their business, and getting access to new virtual networking and learning opportunities.

-If your program has been moved to a virtual setting, we are sure you have questions.
-Below is a collection of answers to the most common questions we are receiving, and you can learn more about our response to COVID-19 here.
+Below is a collection of answers to the most common questions we are receiving about our Virtual programs.

 Is a virtual program as good as an in-person program?

-We have already transitioned the program to virtual in 40+ cities around the globe (including our flagship Silicon Valley program), and the feedback has been very positive.
-The program quality is not changing.
+We have already transitioned the program to virtual in 70+ cities around the globe (including our flagship Silicon Valley program), and the feedback has been overwhelmingly positive.
+In addition, virtual is nothing new for us (our Post-Programs have been fully virtual since 2016).

-In fact, Founders in programs that are going virtual will receive even more opportunities for collaboration, relationship building, and feedback when building their startup, such as;
+If anything, Founders in our virtual programs receive even more opportunities for collaboration, relationship building, and feedback when building their startup, such as;

-- More Office Hours Opportunities with Local Leaders and Mentors, and early access to our newly released Office Hours scheduling tool.
+- More Office Hours Opportunities with Local Leaders and Mentors, using our newly built Office Hours scheduling tools.

 - Fast Track to our Post-Programs ("Founder Lab"), where you can work closely with our Silicon Valley HQ virtually to reach advanced milestones like raising a seed round of funding for your business.

 - Free and unlimited global program access for life.
-As an FI Grad, you can attend any in-person program session in any city around the world at anytime (including any future in-person program in your city).
+In the future, FI Alumni can attend any in-person program session in any city around the world at anytime (including any future in-person program in your city).

 Aren't economic downturns a bad time to start a company?